dassicity/voice-bot-sdk/README.md

 ## Assumptions

-- **OpenAI TTS Service Availability**: The code assumes that OpenAI provides a TTS service accessible via their Python library.
-As of the last update, OpenAI does not publicly offer a TTS API.
-You may need to replace this with another TTS provider or update the SDK accordingly.

-- **OpenAI Library Usage**: The code uses `from openai import OpenAI` and initializes `OpenAI(api_key=...)`.
-Ensure that this aligns with the actual OpenAI library you're using.
-The standard OpenAI library is typically imported using `import openai` and used with `openai.api_key = ...`.

 - **API Rate Limits**: Be aware of any rate limits or usage policies associated with the Deepgram and OpenAI APIs.

 - **Audio Compatibility**: The recording, STT, TTS, and playback all use compatible audio formats (e.g., sample rate, channels, bit depth).